skeldev/whitepaper/README.md

 In a world of fleeting memecoins and rug pulls, $SKELSUI emerges as the eternal skeleton—unbreakable, undead, and always rising from the grave.
 Launched on the Sui blockchain in August 2025, $SKELSUI draws inspiration from the timeless allure of skeletons: symbols of resilience, mystery, and humor.

-The Sui network, known for its speed, low fees, and scalability, provides the perfect backbone for $SKELSUI's ambitions.
-As a community-owned token, $SKELSUI isn't just another pump-and-dump; it's a movement powered by diamond-handed holders, creative memes, and strategic partnerships.
+The Sui network, known for its speed, low fees, and scalability, provides the perfect backbone for $SKELSUI's ambitions. $SKELSUI isn't just another pump-and-dump; it's a movement powered by diamond-handed holders, creative memes, and strategic partnerships.

 **Mission:** To create an immortal memecoin ecosystem on Sui that rewards loyalty, fosters creativity, and delivers undead vibes to the masses.